vivektandle/Speech_to_text_to_speech/README.md

 6. How It Works:-

 🔹Uses SpeechRecognition to capture voice input.

 🔹Converts the spoken words into text using Google Speech Recognition API.

-🔹Checks the recognized text against predefined responses:
+🔹Checks the recognized text against predefined responses.

 🔹If it matches known commands, it provides a relevant response.

 🔹If it's unknown, it informs the user and repeats the input.

 🔹Converts the response into speech using pyttsx3.

 🔹Outputs the response as an audio reply.

 ****************